 Whether you sautéed the cauliflower and onion first, or you are deciding to skip that step, toss it into the sweet potato sauce and simmer until the cauliflower is soft enough to eat, but still holds it’s shape.
 Stir in the frozen peas and cook just another minute so the peas are heated through.
 Serve with rice.

 Leftovers taste even awesomer the next day.

-- Add the sweet potatoes, ginger, garlic, vegetable broth, coconut milk, red curry paste, and soy sauce to a large soup pot.
+Add all of the sweet potato sauce ingredients to a large pot and put over medium-high heat.
 Bring to a gentle boil and cover with lid.
 Cook for about 10 to 15 minutes until the sweet potato is completely cooked and falls apart easily when pierced with a fork.

 - Use an immersion blender and blend the sweet potato mixture until it is a smooth sauce.
 Alternatively, you could use a standing blender, but make sure to blend only small batches at a time to keep from the hot liquid exploding out of your blender.

-- Now add the cauliflower and onion mixture to the sweet potato sauce.
+Now add the cauliflower and onion mixture to the sweet potato sauce.
 Cover and heat through.
-Check your cauliflower doneness by piercing it with a fork.
-When it is soft, but not mushy, it's ready.
 Add the peas and cook for another minute to heat through.
 If your curry is too thick you can thin it with a bit more vegetable broth or water.

-- Season with salt and pepper if desired, and then serve with rice, a wedge of lime, and some cilantro.
+Season with salt and pepper as desired, and then serve with rice, a wedge of lime, and some cilantro.